 Appropriate Vaccine Usage

-This indicates the percentage of patients that received the flu and pneumonia vaccines.
-Higher vaccination rates should be demanded by residents.
+This indicates the percent of patients that have received the pneumonia and flu vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy